Peter-Roger/relathon/README.rst

     .X..X
     .....

-This is the corresponding directed graph:
+The corresponding graph diagram:

 .. image:: graph.png

-One way to represent nodes in a graph is with a vector.
+One way to represent the nodes in a graph is with a vector.
 A vector is a row constant relation where all of the columns are identical.

-Let S be a relation on A. S is a vector if (x,y) ∈ S for some y ∈ A implies (x,y) ∈ S for each y ∈ A. In other words, S is a vector if and only if S = SL.
+Let S be a relation on A. S is a vector if (x,y) ∈ S for some y ∈ A implies (x,y) ∈ S for each y ∈ A. In other words, S is a vector if and only if S = SL (S equals S composed with the universal relation).

 Let S be the vector on A representing the subset {0, 3}.
 To create this in Relathon:

 .. code-block:: python

-    S = vec(5,5,0) | vec(5,5,3)
+    S = vec(G, 0) | vec(G, 3)
     print(S)

 .. code-block:: text